Chaima-LGDOUR/finalProject/readme/readme.md

 }

  //The x() and y() functions are implemented inline in the class definition, returning positions
  //defined on a grid that extends horizontally and vertically with coordinates from -2 to 2.
-Although the predefined coordinates
+Although
- //for each piece only vary horizontally from -1 to 1 and vertically from -1 to 2, each piece can be rotated by 90, 180, and 270 degrees.
+ //the predefined coordinates for each piece only vary horizontally from -1 to 1 and vertically
+ //from -1 to 2, each piece can be rotated by 90, 180, and 270 degrees.The minX() and maxX() functions

- //The minX() and maxX() functions return the minimum and maximum horizontal coordinates
+ //return the minimum and maximum horizontal coordinates occupied by the blocks that make up the piece:

- //occupied by the blocks that make up the piece: int TetrixPiece::minX() const
+int TetrixPiece::minX() const
 {
     int min = coords[0][0];